Arup Kumar Goswami

-Justice Arup Kumar Goswami (born 11 March 1961) is an Indian Judge.
-He is the former Chief Justice of Chhattisgarh High Court, Andhra Pradesh High Court and Sikkim High Court and Judge of Gauhati High Court.
+Justice Arup Kumar Goswami (born 11 March 1961) is a retired Indian judge, a former chief justice of three high courts of India (Chhattisgarh, Andhra Pradesh and Sikkim) and a former judge of the Gauhati High Court where he also served as Acting Chief Justice twice.

-Career
+Early life and career

+As advocate

 Graduated in Economics (Hons.) from Cotton College under Gauhati University in 1981.
 Obtained LL.B.
 Degree from Government Law College, Guwahati in 1985.
 Enrolled as an Advocate with the Bar Council of Assam, Nagaland, Meghalaya, Manipur, Tripura, Mizoram and Arunachal Pradesh on 16 August 1985.
 Practiced mainly on the Civil, Criminal, Constitutional and Service matters.

 Was designated as Senior Advocate by the Gauhati High Court on 21 December 2004.

 Was Standing Counsel of the Gauhati High Court, Karbi-Anglong Autonomous Council and North Cachar Hills Autonomous Council.
 Had also been a Senior Standing Counsel, Education Department, Government of Assam.

+As judge
-After that he was appointed an Additional Judge of the Gauhati High Court on 24 January 2011 and became a permanent Judge w.e.f.
-7 November 2012.

-Was the Executive Chairman of Nagaland State Legal Services Authority from 1 April 2011 to 12 August 2013.

-Was the Executive Chairman of Assam State Legal Services Authority from 6 June 2018 to 14 October 2019 and the Executive Chairman of Arunachal Pradesh State Legal Services Authority from 8 March 2016 to 14 October 2019.
+He was appointed an Additional Judge of the Gauhati High Court on 24 January 2011 and became a permanent Judge on 7 November 2012.
+He was the Executive Chairman of Nagaland State Legal Services Authority from 1 April 2011 to 12 August 2013.
+He also served as the Executive Chairman of Assam State Legal Services Authority from 6 June 2018 to 14 October 2019 and the Executive Chairman of Arunachal Pradesh State Legal Services Authority from 8 March 2016 to 14 October 2019.

-Was Chief Justice (Acting) of the Gauhati High Court from 6 September 2018 to 29 October 2018 and also from 24 May 2019 to 6 October 2019.
+He was appointed as Chief Justice (Acting) of the Gauhati High Court from 6 September 2018 to 29 October 2018 and also from 24 May 2019 to 6 October 2019.

 Was Editor of ATMAN, a Biannual News Bulletin of the Gauhati High Court, from October 2018 to 14 October 2019.

 Was the Secretary General of the Gauhati High Court Bar Association for the period 2000-2001.

 Represented Assam in Ranji Trophy.
 Also represented East Zone in Under-19, Under-22 and at the senior level.

-On 15 October 2019, Hon’ble Justice Arup Kumar Goswami had sworn in as the new Chief Justice of High Court of Sikkim.
-Hon’ble Governor Shri Ganga Prasad administered him the oath at the lawn of New Raj Bhawan.